Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Analytical policy gradient

+Now we turn to proving the query complexity of CQRAC, and more generally quantum actor-critic algorithms, using QEstimator.
 Theorem~\ref{th: actor-critic query complexity} states that shots from $U_{X,\mathcal{S} \times \mathcal{A}}$ can provide a sample-efficient estimate based on the approximation of Eq.~\ref{eq: integral} through Eq.~\ref{eq: approximate-integral}.
-Instead of a dependence on the maximal value as in quantum policy gradient, the actor-critic has a dependence on the maximal deviation from the baseline $b(s)$.
-We provide the proofs in a generic way (i.e. for a variety of policies).
-We first derive an upper bound on the variance based on the range (e.g. $B_p=\BigO(1)$ for the Gaussian QKP) and we then analyse a case where more information of the variance is known, which is beneficial since the standard deviation is only a fraction of the range.
-For instance, for the Gaussian QKP, the improvement in query complexity for $p=1$ is at least $\Omega(\min_i \frac{u_i -l_i}{\sqrt{\Sigma_{i,i}}})$, where $[l_i,u_i]$ is the support of the finite-precision Gaussian for dimension $i$ (see Appendix~\ref{app: bound on SD}). \begin{theorem} \textbf{CQRAC query complexity.} Let $\delta \in (0,1)$ be the upper bound on the failure probability, and let $\epsilon > 0$ be an upper bound on the $\ell_{\infty}$ error of the policy gradient estimate.
-Let $X(s,a) = \left(\hat{Q}(s,a) - b(s)\right) \nabla_{\beta} \log(\pi(a \vert s))$ and define $U_{X,\mathcal{S} \times \mathcal{A}}$ as a binary state-action occupancy oracle for $X$ based on Definition~\ref{def: state-action occupancy oracle} and Lemma~\ref{lem: U_X}.
-Moreover, let $\vert \hat{Q}(s,a) - b(s) \vert \leq \epsilon_Q$ for all $(s,a) \in \mathcal{S} \times \mathcal{A}$, where $b$ is a baseline function.
-Then it follows that \\ \textbf{a)} with probability at least $1-\delta$, QEstimator (algorithm in Theorem 3.4 of \cite{Cornelissen2022} for quantum multivariate Monte Carlo) returns an $\epsilon$-correct estimate $\bar{X}$ such that $\norm{\bar{X} - \nabla_{\beta} V(s_0)}{\infty} \leq \epsilon$ within
+Instead of a dependence on the maximal value as in QPG, the actor-critic has a dependence on the maximal deviation from the baseline $b(s)$.
+We provide the proofs in a generic way for all policies that can be prepared with state preparation and have a readily available binary form for $\nabla_{\theta} \log(\pi(a \vert s))$ and fit the other preconditions.
+In part \textbf{a)}, we derive an upper bound on the variance based on the range (e.g. $B_p=\BigO(1)$ for the Gauss-QKP), which leads to a query complexity that is comparable to QBounded.
+In part \textbf{b)}, we analyse a case where more information on the variance upper bound is known.
+This leads to an improvement over the range-based QBounded algorithm since the standard deviation is only a fraction of the range.
+For instance, for the Gauss-QKP, the improvement in query complexity for $p=1$ is at least $\Omega(\min_i (u_i -l_i))$, where $[l_i,u_i]_{i=1}^{d}$ is the support of the finite-precision Gaussian (see \refSI{13}). \begin{theorem} \textbf{Quantum actor critic theorem (CQRAC query complexity).} Let $\delta \in (0,1)$ be the upper bound on the failure probability, and let $\epsilon > 0$ be an upper bound on the $\ell_{\infty}$ error of the policy gradient estimate.
+Let $\Pi$ be a policy evaluation oracle parametrised by $\theta$ such that for any eigenstate $s \in \mathcal{S}$, $\Pi_{\theta} \ket{s} \ket{0} = \sum_{a \in \mathcal{A}} \sqrt{\pi_{\theta}(a\vert s)} \ket{s} \ket{a}$.
+Let $X(s,a) = \left(\hat{Q}(s,a) - b(s)\right) \nabla_{\theta} \log(\pi(a \vert s))$ and define $U_{X,\mathcal{S} \times \mathcal{A}}$ as a binary state-action occupancy oracle for $X$ based on Definition~\ref{def: state-action occupancy oracle} and Lemma~\ref{lem: U_X}.
+Moreover, let $\vert \hat{Q}(s,a) - b(s) \vert \leq \Delta_Q$ for all $(s,a) \in \mathcal{S} \times \mathcal{A}$, where $b$ is a baseline function.
+Then it follows that \\ \textbf{a)} with probability at least $1-\delta$, QEstimator (algorithm in Theorem 3.4 of \cite{Cornelissen2022} for quantum multivariate Monte Carlo) returns an $\epsilon$-correct estimate $\bar{X}$ such that $\norm{\bar{X} - \nabla_{\theta} V(d_0)}{\infty} \leq \epsilon$ within